January 21 - May 6, 2025

 Hybrid Course: In Person & On Zoom

+CONTENT AND GOALS OF THE COURSE: I’m resuming my kinesthetic anatomy course after the hiatus caused by covid shut down, just as I was getting ready to teach the upper extremity.
+Instead of continuing with the old plan, this will be a different approach to upper extremity, based on the work and thinking I have been doing between then and now.
 We will be focusing on how each bone moves on the adjacent bones in detail.
 We will precisely locate each joint on our own bodies.
 Then we will visualize all the motion that can potentially take place at that joint.
 This serves to clarify our understanding of how our upper extremity moves.
 We will also learn choreographies that engage each of the muscles that move these joints from its most elongated to its most shortened length – providing a strong kinesthetic experience of our muscles that move our shoulders, arms, and hands.
 All the choreographies together can provide a warm-up, conditioning, and training program for our upper extremity.
-The choreographies can also be tailored toward different goals such as: enhancing active range of motion, strengthening muscles, both protecting and mobilizing our joints, addressing joint motion imbalances, etc.
+The choreographies can also be tailored toward different goals such as: enhancing active range of motion, strengthening muscles, both protecting and mobilizing our joints, addressing joint motion imbalances, etc. Using our hand in even the simplest actions, involves our entire upper extremity and coordination with the rest of our body - and many of the choreographies reflect that coordination of our whole body in every little or big action of our hands.

 Week #1 - shoulder girdle